-With 30+ years+ of international experience, our team handles high value complex international arbitrations, working with States, governments and Fortune 500 companies.
+With 30+ years of experience, our team handles high value, complex, and international arbitrations, working with businesses and individuals.
 Contact us today.

 We use a range of alternative dispute resolution methods (ADR) to get the best results for our clients.
 One way is through arbitration.
 Other ADR methods include mediation, negotiation, adjudication and early neutral evaluation.